 We only have about 20 seconds for you each until the next half hour.

-Anyone who stands against the agenda is going to be attacked.
+Listen, anyone who stands against the agenda is going to be attacked.

 That's the new America that we're in.

-Americans stand up.
+Americans, stand up.

-That's what we're gonna have to do.
+That's what we're going to have to do.

 Stand up.